 Here’s a super easy way to multiply your favorite Hydrangea plants for free: propagate Hydrangea cuttings!
 Like many garden lovers, I can’t get enough Hydrangeas because they come in so many beautiful shapes and colors!

-Hydrangeas are a timeless favorite in English gardens and farmhouse country gardens.
+Hydrangeas are a timeless favorite flowering shrub in English gardens and farmhouse country gardens.
 They also make great gifts for friends who love to grow flowers!

-Yes we could each buy 50 varieties Hydrangea plants, or get together with some gardening friends to trade and propagate Hydrangea cuttings!
+Yes we could each buy 50 varieties of Hydrangea flower plants, or get together with some gardening friends to trade and propagate Hydrangea cuttings!

 * Some resources in article are affiliate links.
 Full disclosure here .

-All Hydrangea varieties from showy Hydrangea macrophylla, to dreamy Hydrangea arborescens are super easy to propagate.
+All Hydrangea varieties from showy Hydrangea macrophylla, to dreamy Hydrangea arborescens are super easy to propagate from stem cuttings.
 Our Hydrangea cuttings we propagated last summer are beginning to bloom this year already!

 When is the best time to propagate Hydrangea cuttings?

-The best time of year to take Hydrangea cuttings is from spring when the plant is leafing out, to late summer when the leaves are still lush and green.
+The best time of year to take Hydrangea stem cuttings is from spring when the plant is leafing out, to late summer when the leaves are still lush and green.
+If you live in a warm winter climate such as coastal California, you can even propagate Hydrangeas in early fall.

-Hydrangeas are deciduous plants, so it’s best to propagate them and give them some time to develop roots before they go dormant in winter.
+Hydrangeas are deciduous shrubs, so it’s best to propagate them and give them some time to develop roots before they go dormant in winter.

 Step 1: How to take Hydrangea cuttings